esbgkannan/GT-CNN/README.md

 git clone https://github.com/esbgkannan/GT-CNN
 cd GT-CNN

-# this will download required files for the analysis
+# this will download required files into the following directories for the analysis
 # (1) datasets, (2) pretrained models, (3) example outputs
 bash download.sh